SauersML/ferromic/README.md

+# Ferromic ⚙️
+Ferromic is a place for multiple bioinformatics tools for VCFs written in Rust.
+Right now, this includes file merging and region statistics calculation.

 # VCF Statistics Calculator 📊

 Welcome to the **VCF Statistics Calculator**, a Rust-based tool designed to compute **Watterson's Theta (θ)** and **Pi (π)** (and others, coming soon) for genomic regions defined in VCF (Variant Call Format) files.